devops-actions/load-available-actions/README.md

 with:
     PAT: ${{ secrets.GITHUB_TOKEN }}
 ```
-Note: the default GITHUB_TOKEN might only have read access to the current repository, depending on the setup.
-Create a new token with `repo` scope to have full read-only access to the organization and use that as a parameter.
+Note: the default GITHUB_TOKEN might only have read access to the current (public) repository, depending on the setup.
+For example to check internal or private repos, create a new access token with `repo` scope to have full read-only access to the organization and use that as a parameter.
-- [] todo: check the scope and update above if needed

 ## Full example
 This example shows how to use the action to get a json file with all the available actions in an organization.
 The json file is uploaded as an artefact in the third step.